mumbleskates/bilrost/README.md

 | `varint`             | `u8`, `i8`             | varint                 | yes           |
 | `plainbytes`         | [`Vec<u8>`][vec]**     | length-delimited       | yes           |

-*`Enumeration` types can be directly included if they implement `Default`;
-otherwise they must always be nested.
+*`Enumeration` types can be directly included if they have a value that has a Bilrost representation of zero (represented as exactly the expression `0` either via a `#[bilrost(0)]` attribute or, absent an attribute, via a normal discriminant value).
+Otherwise, enumeration types must always be nested.

 **Alternative types are available!
 See below.